Infineon/mtb-example-psoc6-ble-battery-level-freertos/README.md

 The USB-BLE dongle provided with the CY8CKIT-062-BLE Pioneer kit or an iOS/Android mobile device can act as the BLE Central device.

-This code example uses FreeRTOS™.
+This code example uses [FreeRTOS™ Version 10.0.1](https://github.com/cypresssemiconductorco/freertos/tree/release-v10.0.1).
 Visit the [FreeRTOS™ website](https://www.freertos.org/) for documentation and API references.

 ## Requirements